 People who lose weight and keep it off succeed by adapting a healthy lifestyle, not by dieting.
 You should enforce healthy eating habits that will continue to be part of your life forever.
 Weight loss isn’t something you can do for a few weeks or months, it’s a life-long commitment.

-Here are twenty-five tips that will help you adopt a slow and steady weight loss plan to help you lose weight and stay healthy.
+Here are thirty tips that will help you adopt a slow and steady weight loss plan to help you lose weight and stay healthy.

 - Start with achievable goals.
 A realistic weight loss goal is two pounds each week.